New apprenticeship starts up nearly a third at South West Durham Training

 The excellent news for South West Durham Training coincides with the launch of a national campaign today promoting engineering to young people.

-The Royal Academy of Engineering is running the second ‘This is Engineering Day’ on Wednesday (November 4th), themed ‘Be the difference’, to encourage more young people from all backgrounds to take up engineering careers.
+The Royal Academy of Engineering is running the second ‘This is Engineering Day’ today (Wednesday), themed ‘Be the difference’, to encourage more young people from all backgrounds to take up engineering careers.

 RAE has released figures showing that every year the UK is short of up to 59,000 engineers, while only 12% of the engineering workforce are female and just 9% are from black, Asian and minority ethnic backgrounds.